Ensembl/ensembl-client/documentation/0005-BLAST-species-sequence-interactions.md

 ## Decision

-The BLAST form allows adding 50 query sequences and users are able to select multiple species.
-During submission we submit each sequence against each species as individual jobs, for if a user chooses to submit 2 sequences to search against 3 species databases in a single submission, the final submission will contain 2 x 3 = 6 individual JDispatcher jobs.
+The Blast form allows adding more than one query sequences and species.
+However, during submission we submit each sequence against each species as individual jobs

+For example, if a user chooses to submit 2 sequences to search against 3 species databases in a single submission, the final submission will contain 2 x 3 = 6 individual jobs.

+To control overloading the system with bulk submission we limit the number of species and sequences to be submitted on a single submission as below.

+Max number of sequences: 50
+Max number of species: 25

 ### Reasons: